term7/RaspberryPi-USB-Privacy-Gadget/README.md

 * * *

-On February 21, 2025, Apple disabled its Advanced Data Protection (ADP) feature for UK customers, likely in response to a secretive UK government directive issued under the Investigatory Powers Act of 2016. ​Already on 7 February 2025, the [Washington Post](https://www.washingtonpost.com/technology/2025/02/07/apple-encryption-backdoor-uk/) reported on a leaked document that anticipated Apple's move.
+On February 21, 2025, Apple disabled its Advanced Data Protection (ADP) feature for UK customers, likely in response to a secretive UK government directive, konwn as a Technical Capability Notice, issued under the Investigatory Powers Act of 2016. ​Already on 7 February 2025, the [Washington Post](https://www.washingtonpost.com/technology/2025/02/07/apple-encryption-backdoor-uk/) reported on a leaked document that anticipated Apple's move.
+In compliance, Apple ceased offering ADP to new UK users and announced plans to disable it for existing users.
+This move likely is an attampt to protect Apple customers worldwide, since British surveillance authorities demand worldwide access to encrypted Apple backups.

-This directive, known as a Technical Capability Notice, compelled Apple to provide backdoor access to encrypted iCloud data, effectively undermining the end-to-end encryption that ADP offers.
-In compliance, Apple ceased offering this feature to new UK users and announced plans to disable it for existing users.
+This kind of surveillance order, even [Google](https://www.heise.de/en/news/Even-Google-cannot-deny-the-British-surveillance-order-10318847.html) can neither confirm nor deny, indicating that it received a similar Technical Capability Notice.

 *"The UK Government has given themselves the power to serve companies anywhere in the world notices that order them to undermine the security of their users, products, or services in secret.
 The company can’t tell anyone, they can’t even publicly say they’ve received one.
 They can’t say if they disagree, they can’t let users know they’ve been affected, and they can’t question the power in open court because the secret order is, well, secret.
 The notice affects millions of people, who aren’t allowed to find out it exists.”*